 If you suddenly experience ringing or buzzing in one ear, along with hearing loss and/or dizziness, you should be seen immediately, as it may be a sign of something serious.
 For most people, however, tinnitus symptoms are minor and easily managed.
 After a few minutes or hours, tinnitus usually clears up without the need for medical treatment.
 Chronic tinnitus occurs frequently and lasts longer with each episode.
 The presence of tinnitus typically indicates you also have hearing loss.

 Is Sudden Ringing in the Ears a Serious Condition?

 How Can I Stop the Ringing Sound in My Ears?

 A hearing aid will allow you to better focus on the speech or music you want to hear and help diminish the ringing or buzzing caused by tinnitus.
 Many hearing aids feature tinnitus-masking features which provide quiet sounds that help drown out the tinnitus.
-Call or text My Hearing Aid Place in Richmond Hill at 912-513-5794 to make an appointment with us today.
+Call or text My Hearing Aid Place in Richmond Hill or Savannah at 912-600-8775 to make an appointment with us today.